MicrosoftDocs/Contribute/Contribute/How-to-contribute-to-repositories.md

 7. Go to your GitHub fork, which is some commits aheads of the original.
 Press `Compare` to review the changes.
 8. Describe the changes you want to push and send a `Pull Request`.
 9. Your changes will be added to the original repository once your Pull Request is reviewed and accepted.

-## License

-By contributing to this project, you agree that your contributions will be licensed under its [MIT license](https://github.com/cseas/oss-dummies/blob/master/LICENSE).